-Figure 15: Map of the Humptulips River basin
+Figure 14: Map of the Humptulips River basin.
+Cartographers: Maddie Gray and Arleta Agun, WDFW Fish Program GIS Team

-The Humptulips River (mainstem 19.9 mi) originates in the Olympic Mountains and flows into the northern portion of Grays Harbor near the communities of Copalis and Humptulips.
+The Humptulips River (mainstem 19.9 mi; Figure 14) originates in the Olympic Mountains and flows into the northern portion of Grays Harbor near the communities of Copalis and Humptulips.
 The river's total watershed area is around 274 mi2, and its main tributaries include the East Fork Humptulips River (19.9 mi) and the West Fork Humptulips River (29.8 mi).
 Although the Humptulips river drainage is considered part of the Chehalis Basin, its steelhead populations have traditionally been managed separately from the rest of the Chehalis Basin.
-ONP and the U. S. Forest Service manage the river's headwaters, however, most of its fishery resources are comanaged by WDFW and the Quinault Indian Nation.
+ONP and the U. S. Forest Service manage the river's headwaters, however, most of its fishery resources are co-managed by WDFW and the Quinault Indian Nation.
 The entirety of the Humptulips River watershed falls within the usual and accustomed fishing areas of the Quinault Indian Nation.
-Although upstream habitat in ONP is relatively pristine, a variety of land uses, including timber harvest, agriculture, and limited public infrastructure impact portions of the river's steelhead habitat.
-The Humptulips River falls within WRIA 22 and is associated with the Chehalis Lead Entity.
+Although upstream habitat in ONP is relatively pristine, a variety of land uses, including timber harvest, agriculture, and limited public infrastructure impact portions of the Chehalis Lead Entity.

-The Humptulips River supports wild spawning populations of winter-run steelhead as well as early summer and early winter hatchery steelhead runs.
+The Humptulips River supports wild spawning populations of winter and summer-run steelhead as well as summer and early winter hatchery steelhead runs.
 The current co-manager agreed-to escapement goal for all wild steelhead in the Humptulips River is 1,600 fish, but the population has only met that goal in four out of the past ten years (2012/13-2021/22).
 During that time, the average escapement and runsize of wild steelhead have been 1,592 and 1,942 fish, respectively.
-Overall, Humptulips wild steelhead population abundance shows a declining trend (Figure 16).
-For more detailed information about tributary-specific wild steelhead population trends and extinction risk assessment as of 2018, see Cram et al. (2018).
-WDFW intends to conduct in-depth analyses of the status of coastal steelhead populations and generate long-term conservation objectives during the development of RMPs (Section 5), pending the availability of sufficient funding.
+Overall, Humptulips wild steelhead population abundance shows a declining trend (Figure 15).
+For more detailed information about tributary-specific wild steelhead population trends and extinction risk assessment as of 2018, see (Cram et al., 2018).
+WDFW intends to conduct in-depth analyses of the status of coastal steelhead populations and generate long-term management objectives during the development of RMPs (Section 5), pending the availability of sufficient funding.

-Figure 16: Humptulips River wild steelhead runsize and escapement between the 1978/79 and 2021/22 recreational steelhead fishery seasons.
+Figure 15: Humptulips River wild steelhead runsize and escapement between the 1978/79 and 2021/22 recreational steelhead fishery seasons.
 The dotted curves show fitted exponential trends.

-Monitoring and evaluation of wild steelhead in the Humptulips River currently consists of spawning ground surveys conducted by the Quinault Indian Nation.
-The Proviso Implementation Strategy outlines a pathway for WDFW to contribute informative data to the co-management of Humptulips steelhead through an increased standard in monitoring and evaluation, especially regarding sport fishery monitoring.
+Monitoring and evaluation of wild steelhead in the Humptulips River currently consists of spawning ground surveys led by the Quinault Indian Nation.
+The Proviso Implementation Strategy outlines a pathway for WDFW to contribute informative data to the comanagement of Humptulips steelhead through an increased standard in monitoring and evaluation, especially regarding sport fishery monitoring.
+All the coast-wide data gaps laid out in Section 3.1.4 pertain to the Humptulips River.
+Additionally, WDFW will evaluate the status of wild summer-run steelhead in the basin.